Flying with the barefoot pilots of the Maldives

 Pre-flight preparations include working out the plane's weight.

-The Twin Otter has a maximum takeoff weight of 12,500 pounds, though not all of the planes weight the same, says Farr.
+The Twin Otter has a maximum takeoff weight of 12,500 pounds, though not all of the planes weigh the same, says Farr.

 "So you have to take what they call the 'basic empty weight' of the aircraft and then figure out what your useful load can be.
 And that has to include fuel, passengers and luggage.